About Magnificent Munchers

-Magnificent Munchers provide food therapy support for children whose eating difficulties result in them having a limited range of foods in their diet.
+Magnificent Munchers provide food therapy for children who eat a limited range of foods.
+We work with children with a range of diagnosis including those with ARFID (Avoidant Restricted Food Intake Disorder).
 We offer both individual and group therapy sessions.
-We have a holistic approach to assessing eating difficulties looking at all aspects of the child including their motor skills, behaviour/learning, sensory needs, medical history and nutrition.
+We have a holistic approach to assessing eating difficulties.
+We look at all aspects of the child including their motor skills, behaviour/learning, sensory needs, medical history and nutrition.
 Our therapy team consists of a Children’s Occupational Therapist, Speech and Language Therapist, Dietician and two Therapy Assistants.

 Thank you for all your help.
 It has helped us so much as a family to be less anxious during meal times